anonymitycoder/FPAA/README.md

 ## Select a portion of the data that each model can predict successfully

-We have already completed this step for you and saved it under the `urban8K_data` and `esc_data`.
-Specifically, we filter 50 data per class in the UrbanSound8K dataset, and select 10 data per class in the ESC-50 dataset.
+We filter the ESC-50 dataset and store the results in the variable "esc_data".
+However, you need to filter the UrbanSound8K data set yourself.
+More specifically, in the UrbanSound8K dataset, please filter 50 data per category, while in the ESC-50 dataset, please select 10 data per category.

 ## Generate adversarial examples